sspickle/randresist/README.md

 	from randomresist import getRandomResistor

-	r1 = getRandomResistor(1,15) # r1 will be a valid value for a real resistor
+	r1 = getRandomResistor(1,15) # r1 will be an E-24 value for a 5% resistor

 Install: